GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/10.091-100/02.There-Is-a-Book/docs.md

 ---
+title: |
-title: 92.
-There Is a Book
+    092. There Is a Book - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 092.
+There Is a Book.
+There is a book that all may read,  Which heavenly truth imparts;  And all the lore its scholars need,  Pure eyes and Christian hearts.
+    keywords:  |
-    keywords: Church Hymnal, There Is a Book, There is a book that all may read,
+        Church Hymnal 1941, adventhymnals, advent hymnals, There Is a Book, There is a book that all may read.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 92. THERE IS A BOOK
+## 092. THERE IS A BOOK
+####  Church Hymnal 1941,

 ```txt

 1.
 There is a book that all may read,
 Which heavenly truth imparts;